udonba/Unity-RunLastBuild/README.md

 # Unity-RunLastBuild
 Unity-RunLastBuild is save build output path and run it from unity-editor.

-- Automatically records output paths in build post-process.
+- Automatically records output path in build post-process.
 - Last recorded build can be executed from the editor menu.

 # UPM URL